Euphorbia mauritanica fruit too heavy for their stalks

 Photographer: Thabo Maphisa

-A small yellow brush of persistent styles is erect on top of each green, three-segmented fruit.
+A small yellow brush of persistent styles is erect on top of each green, three-segmented fruit, as if the fruits need jewellery.